 Under Scheme Information, there are 6 fundamental aspects that every investor needs to understand before they make an investment in a particular fund.

-4. Minimum SIP - SIP (systematic Investment Plan) refers to the periodic investment in the mutual fund.
+4. SIP Investment - SIP (Systematic Investment Plan) refers to the periodic investment in a mutual fund.
 SIP helps in investing automation and is also the most commonly preferred method to invest in a Mutual Fund.

 5. Minimum Lumpsum - Lumpsum, refers to the total amount invested in a fund at once.
 Every fund has a fixed minimum amount allotted to it as per the objective of the portfolio.